THEME: Enhancing health sector investments, wellbeing and wealth creation in the East African Community

 - To share experiences, management challenges and visions of future financing trends and issues in order to instruct, improve, enlighten and secure sustainable resources for health and HIV in the EAC region.

-Key discussion issues from the thematic areas will form focus of the Round table discussion on Day 2 that will bring together key policy and strategic decision makers comprising of Hon.
+Key discussion issues from the thematic areas focus of the Round table discussion on Day 2 brought together key policy and strategic decision makers comprising of Hon.
 Ministers, Permanent/Principal/Under Secretaries, bilateral and multilateral development partners; diplomatic missions; private business and innovators; philanthropists, UN Agencies; civil society organizations; faith-based organizations.

 Thematic Area 1: Human resources for health, financing, infrastructure, and measurement